metrictulip0309/Capstone/README.md

 **You are now set up to run the project!**

+To do so, open the Capstone Project.ipynb file.
+You can run each cell individually in order or choose to run all cells.

 When you finish, type 'deactivate' into your terminal to deactivate the virtual environment.

 ## Visualizations